jon-heard/obsidian-inline-scripts/README.md

 - Takes longer to write
 - Takes up more space

 You can also surround a Test string in a basic "fenced code block".
-This provides no syntax highlighting, but still allows avoiding unwanted markdown formatting.
+This provides no syntax highlighting, but still prevents unwanted markdown formatting.
 For example:

 > ^date$